cesareferrari/newsletter/javascript/20191021-iterations-factorials.md

-# Using for loop to output a factorial of an integer
+# Using a for loop to output a factorial
 ## How to iterate in Javascript

 One way to use a for loop in Javascript is to calculate a factorial of an integer.